changhwang/Lab_Automation/README.md

 For the third method you can inspect any of the recipe .yaml files and make changes to them (except for example1.yaml as it is loaded in example2)

 ### Autonomous Process Optimization
-[Example 6](examples/) demonstrates a method of combining automated recipes with Bayesian optimization using scikit's optimize package.
+Example 6 demonstrates a method of combining automated recipes with Bayesian optimization using scikit's optimize package.
 Please see their Optimizer or gp_minimize examples to get familiar with the workflow.

 Example 6 emulates optimization of a material processing experiment.
 It uses a fake measurement device (DummyMeter) that 'measures' some property from a random noisy objective function surface that depends on a DummyHeater's temperature and a DummyMotor's speed.
 You can think of it as corresponding to some process like 3d printing or ink coating (i.e. What printing temperature and speed gives me the best material property?).
+[Click here to see example results.](examples/README.md#example-6:-autonomous-process-optimization)

 You will need some more packages to run example 6 (listed above).
-Run example 6 as stated above.
+Run example 6 as stated above from root.

 ## Further Details
 ### Creating Device Modules